murat-polat/tutor-contrib-jupyter/README.md

 Here you can add multiple user which is pre installed via the Dockerfile (https://github.com/murat-polat/tutor-contrib-jupyter/blob/master/tutorjupyter/templates/jupyter/build/jupyter/Dockerfile)..
 By default can be added 100 users(edx0,edx1, edx2..... edx100), which can be populated in user_list.txt file (https://github.com/murat-polat/tutor-contrib-jupyter/blob/master/tutorjupyter/templates/jupyter/build/jupyter/user_list.txt)

 Exampel:
 We want to add 10 new JupyterLab users.
-To do that, click to => Add Users button, usernames sparated bylines, then => Add Users.
+To do that, click to => Add Users button, usernames sparated by lines, then => Add Users.

 ![](/src/add_users.png)
 now you have 10 newuser.
 Username and password is same (e.g. Username: edx10, Password: edx10) here teacher can access all users notebook or other their files.